The Lego Ninjago Movie: Plot

-They eventually crash down onto the Temple of Fragile Foundations, Garmadon's childhood home.
-He tells Lloyd that his mother, Koko, was once a warrior named Lady Iron Dragon and that he wishes he had stayed with them after deciding to conquer Ninjago, but he couldn't change his ways so they had to stay apart.
-The ninja find the Ultimate, Ultimate Weapon, a chest consisting of a set of LEGO pieces that resemble their elemental powers, only to have it stolen by Garmadon, who remains resolute in taking over the city after Lloyd rejects his offer to replace a mutinous general.
+They eventually crash down onto the Temple of Fragile Foundations, Garmadon and Wu's childhood home.
+He tells Lloyd that his mother, Koko, was once a warrior named Lady Iron Dragon and that he wishes he had stayed with them after deciding to conquer Ninjago, but couldn't change his ways, which is why they had to stay apart.
+The ninja finds the Ultimate, Ultimate Weapon, a chest consisting of a set of LEGO pieces that resemble their elemental powers, only to have it stolen by Garmadon, who remains resolute in taking over the city after Lloyd refuses his offer to replace a mutinous general.
 In an unexpected turnaround, Garmadon locks the ninja inside the temple as it begins to collapse.
-Lloyd realizes that "inner peace" means that they must unleash their elemental power, and they escape from the collapsing temple.
+Lloyd realizes that "inner peace" means they must unleash their elemental power and escape from the collapsing temple.
 As they fall off a cliff, Wu saves them with the ninja's flying ship, the Destiny's Bounty, and they head back to Ninjago City.

-Garmadon tries to defeat Meowthra with the Ultimate, Ultimate Weapon, only to end up eaten by the cat.
+Garmadon tries to defeat Meowthra with the Ultimate, Ultimate Weapon, only to end up eaten.
 Lloyd and the others arrive and begin fighting Garmadon's army.
-As Lloyd approaches Meowthra, he reveals to everyone that he is the Green Ninja and realizes that "green" means life and that his element is what connects the ninja and his family together.
+As Lloyd approaches Meowthra, he reveals to everyone that he is the Green Ninja and realizes that "green" means life and that his element is what connects the ninja and his family.
 He comforts and tames Meowthra and apologizes to Garmadon profusely, saying that he forgives him.
-Garmadon cries tears of fire, causing Meowthra to vomit him out.
+Realizing the error of his ways, Garmadon cries tears of fire, causing Meowthra to regurgitate him back out.
 After Lloyd and Garmadon reconcile, Meowthra becomes the mascot of Ninjago and Lloyd is hailed as a hero.

 As Mr. Liu finishes his story about Ninjago, he informs the boy that he has the potential to be a great ninja warrior and tells him that they will start training at dawn.